 The space you can have for compost bins is limited by the size of your property as follows:

 Where is a good place to put your compost bin?
 In your backyard!!
 Partial shading is ideal.
 This will keep your compost from drying out too quickly.
 Avoid placing the bin under the edge of a roof, where rainwater may run off and over-water the pile.
 City Ordinance requires that your bin be placed at least one foot from any property line, and 20 feet from any habitable building other than your own home.
+See Compost Containers in the Accessory Structure & Uses section of the Zoning Code for more info.

 Successful composting combines the materials below, in the right proportions, to give microorganisms such as bacteria and fungi an environment in which to thrive.
 Microorganisms are essential to the composting process and are naturally found on "greens" and "browns".